lolobored/bank-statements/README.md

 * output: defines where the merged OFX file will be created.
 The merged file will be named "downloaded.ofx"
 * monthly: an optional parameter allowing to use only transactions whose value date is from the start of the current month
 * month: an optional parameter allowing to use only transactions whose value date is 30-days earlier than today
+* date: an optional parameter allowing to download all the transactions available from that date using a pattern yyyy-MM-dd

 If none of the last parameter is used, all the transactions will be downloaded.